sjpradhan/Dashboards/README.md

 [![Image 1](https://github.com/sjpradhan/Dashboards/blob/gh-pages/Images/Retail%20Dashboard.png)](https://app.powerbi.com/view?r=eyJrIjoiYzU5OWJjOGQtOGNjNy00MjY0LTkwZWEtZjIwNDA1ODhlMmJmIiwidCI6ImNmMzM1YjY0LTg5NzAtNGZiNS1hYWVlLTczMTMwYzczNTEzOSJ9&pageName=61601f004800b9036737)

 Gain comprehensive insights into your retail sales and supplier performance with our powerful, interactive dashboard.
 Designed to help businesses track and analyze sales trends, and supplier efficiency, this dashboard provides real-time data visualization for smarter decision-making.
 Easily monitor key metrics such as sales volume, profit margins, top-selling products, and supplier reliability.
 With intuitive filters and drill-down capabilities, you can dive deep into performance data, identify opportunities for improvement, and optimize your supply chain for maximum profitability.
-[Retail Dashboard 🔗](https://app.powerbi.com/view?r=eyJrIjoiYzU5OWJjOGQtOGNjNy00MjY0LTkwZWEtZjIwNDA1ODhlMmJmIiwidCI6ImNmMzM1YjY0LTg5NzAtNGZiNS1hYWVlLTczMTMwYzczNTEzOSJ9&pageName=61601f004800b9036737)

 # Local Government Directory (LGD) Dashboard

 Explore the local government data with our dynamic, interactive dashboard.
 This tool allows users to effortlessly navigate through detailed information at the state, district, sub-district, and village levels, all while filtering data by zones and other key parameters.
 With real-time insights and customizable views, users can easily track and analyze government metrics across various regions.